elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ## *i-bem.js*: Javascript framework for BEM ##

-*i-bem.js* is a JavaScript framework for web-development using [BEM-methodology](http://en.bem.info/method/).
+*i-bem.js* is a JavaScript framework for web-development using [BEM methodology](http://en.bem.info/method/).
 With *i-bem.js* one can:

  * develop web interface in terms of blocks, elements, modifiers;